jackross/clockblock/README.md

 ````

-Extend your classes with ClockBlock::Timing to add timers to your methods:
+Extend your classes with Clockblock::Timing to add timers to your methods:

 ````ruby
 require 'clockblock'